 🥩 What Is Bò Kho?

 Traditional Bò Kho is heavily influenced by Chinese and French cuisine.
 It has origins from French pot-au-feu and ragout, which were brought to Vietnam during the era of French colonialism from 1887-1954.
-Over time, traditional Asian ingredients were added to the stew to create a rich and flavorful fusion dish.
+The French introduced techniques like slow cooking meat with herbs and root vegetables to make a flavorful and hearty meal from tough yet economical cuts of beef.
+Over time, traditional Asian ingredients like ginger, lemongrass, and fish sauce were added to create a rich and flavorful fusion dish.

-The juicy, fall-apart beef is the perfect combination of hearty, sweet, and savory.
-A medley of onion and carrots is reminiscent of French beef stew, but the unique broth has delicious notes of cinnamon, lemongrass, and soy sauce.
-All together, it's an irresistible mix of fragrance, warmth, and sweetness!
+In Vietnamese Beef Stew, the juicy, fall-apart beef is the perfect combination of hearty, sweet, and savory.
+A medley of onion and carrots is reminiscent of French beef stew, but the unique broth has delicious notes of tomato, cinnamon, star anise, lemongrass, and soy sauce.
+It's usually brothier than a typical beef stew, making it perfect to serve with bread, rice, or noodles.

-In traditional Bò Kho, a tough cut of meat is braised for several hours to break down the fibers and achieve melt-in-your-mouth tender meat.
-However, this Bò Kho Instant Pot recipe takes much less effort and active cooking time.
-You'll have a steaming bowl of Vietnamese beef stew in no time!
+In authentic Bò Kho, a tough cut of meat is simmered for several hours to break down the fibers and achieve melt-in-your-mouth tender meat.
+However, making Bò Kho in the Instant Pot pressure cooker takes half the time!
+You'll have a steaming bowl of Viet beef stew in no time!

 Why You'll Love It

-- Comforting: This authentic Instant Pot Vietnamese Beef Stew is a favorite amongst adults and kids.
+- Comforting: This authentic Instant Pot Bò Kho is a favorite amongst adults and kids.
 It’s the perfect recipe for when you need a delicious and flavorful meal to feed a crowd.

 - Easy: Although this beef stew requires a bit of prep, making it in the Instant Pot means you won't be slaving over the stove for hours.
 Active cook time is just 5 minutes - plus, everything is cooked in one pot for minimal clean up!